test-fullautomation/robotframework/atest/robot/log_level/readme_log_level_test.txt

 For every combination of log levels it is checked if all expected log messages can be found in the debug log file and in the XML report file.
 Additionally it is checked if all declined log messages are not present in these files.

+Additionally the XML report file is compared with a reference file (based on a pattern file).
+This is to consider the XML structure and the multiple occurrences of log messages also.

 Every deviation immediately stops the test.

 The log files of this "log level" self test can be found in a separate output folder 'log_level_logfiles'